OpenEvalProject/evals/manuscripts/elife-62105/v2/manuscript.md

 ## Results

-## Realistically-timed immune kinetics limit otherwise rapid adaptation during exponential growth
+### Realistically-timed immune kinetics limit otherwise rapid adaptation during exponential growth

 In our model, sufficiently strong antibody neutralization during the virus exponential growth period can potentially stop replication and block onward transmission, but this mechanism of protection results in detectable new antigenic variants in each observable homotypic reinfection, since the infection is terminated rapidly unless it generates a new antigenic variant that substantially escapes antibody neutralization (Figure 2).

 ![Figure 2.](https://cdn.elifesciences.org/articles/62105/elife-62105-fig2-v2.jpg)

-**Figure 2.:** , tM=0, yielding k=20 for the old antigenic variant but ℛw(t=0)<1 for the new antigenic variant, where ℛm(t=0)>1 is the within-host effective reproduction number for variant ℛi⁢(t)i at time t (see Materials and methods).
-No mucosal antibody neutralization (); protection is only via neutralization during replication.
-Example timecourses from simulations with founding population (bottleneck) zw=zm=0.
-Since neutralization during replication takes the place of mucosal sIgA neutralization, b=200b here should be understood as comparable to the parameter v in models with sIgA neutralization.
+**Figure 2.:** $t_{M}=0$, $k=20$, yielding $ℛ^{w}(t=0)<1$ for the old antigenic variant but $ℛ^{m}(t=0)>1$ for the new antigenic variant, where $ℛ^{i}⁢(t)$ is the within-host effective reproduction number for variant i at time t (see Materials and methods).
+No mucosal antibody neutralization ($z_{w}=z_{m}=0$); protection is only via neutralization during replication.
+Example timecourses from simulations with founding population (bottleneck) $b=200$.
+Since neutralization during replication takes the place of mucosal sIgA neutralization, b here should be understood as comparable to the parameter v in models with sIgA neutralization.
 (A–C) Top panels: absolute abundances of target cells (green), old antigenic variant virions (blue), and new antigenic variant virions (red).
 Bottom panels: frequencies of virion types.
 Black dotted line is an analytical prediction for the new antigenic variant frequency given the time of first appearance.
 Black dashed line is the threshold for NGS detection.
 (D) Frequencies of no infection, de novo new antigenic variant infection, inoculated new antigenic variant infection, and old antigenic variant infection per 105 inoculations of an immune host by a naive host.
 Circles are frequencies from simulation runs (106 runs for bottlenecks 1–10, 105 runs for bottlenecks 50–200).
-Plus-signs are analytical model predictions for frequencies (see Appendix Section A3.6), with  set equal to the average from donor-host stochastic simulations for the given bottleneck.
-Parameters as in fmtTable 1 unless otherwise stated.
+Plus-signs are analytical model predictions for frequencies (see Appendix Section A3.6), with $f_{mt}$ set equal to the average from donor-host stochastic simulations for the given bottleneck.
+Parameters as in Table 1 unless otherwise stated.

 If there is antibody neutralization throughout virus exponential growth and it is not sufficiently strong to control the infection, this facilitates the establishment of new antigenic variants: variants can be generated de novo and then selected to detectable and easily transmissible frequencies (Figure 1C,D,F, sensitivity analysis in Appendix 1—figure 3).
 We term selection on a replicating within-host virus population ‘replication selection’.
 Virus phenotypes that directly affect fitness independent of immune system interactions are likely to be subject to replication selection.